protomaps/PMTiles/spec/v3/spec.md

 Please refer to the [change log](./CHANGELOG.md) for a documentation of changes to this specification.

-## 1 Abstact
+## 1 Abstract

 PMTiles is a single-file archive format for tiled data.
-It enables low-cost, zero-maintenance map applications for "serverless" environments without having to rely on a custom tile backend or a third-party provider.
-This is achieved by packing all tiles of a tileset into an archive so that all tiles can be accessed easily and without much overhead via HTTP range requests.
-By combining all the tiles into one archive, hosting costs are kept low, as it is usually a lot cheaper to update one large file than to update thousands or even millions of small files.

 ## 2 Overview

-An archive consists of five main sections:
+A PMTiles archive consists of five main sections:

 1. A fixed-size 127-byte header (described in [Chapter 3](#3-header))
 1. A root directory (described in [Chapter 4](#4-directories))